-Data for this measure comes from a monthly telephone and e-mail survey of 200 customers who contacted a MoDOT customer service center in the previous month.
+The data for this measure is obtained from a monthly telephone and e-mail survey of 200 customers who contacted a MoDOT customer service center in the previous month.
 The customer contacts come from call reports logged into the customer service database.
-Survey participants are asked to respond on an agreement scale regarding three qualities of their experiences.
-A fourth question is asked regarding their overall satisfaction.
-This measure also includes the time to complete requests logged into the customer service database.
-Requests requiring more than 30 days to complete are removed to prevent skewing of the overall results.
+Survey participants are asked to respond on a Strongly Agree to Strongly Disagree scale regarding representative politeness and how quickly and clearly MoDOT responded to and answered questions or concerns.
+A fourth question asks for a rating of overall satisfaction.
+This measure also includes the average time to complete requests logged into the customer service database.
+Requests that require more than 30 days to complete are removed to prevent skewing overall results.

-Percent of customers satisfied with MoDOT's customer service - 3e
+Percent of customers satisfied with MoDOT's customer service - 3f